 Todd joined the AMJV in 2010 as the Science Coordinator and became Coordinator in 2012.
 Prior to working with the AMJV, he was an assistant professor at the University of Arkansas’ School of Forest Resources.
 He received his B.S. in Wildlife and Fisheries Science with minors in Forest Science and International Agriculture from Penn State University.
 He then went on to obtain both his M.S. and Ph.D. in Wildlife Science from Virginia Tech.
-Todd’s office is located in the Virginia Tech Corporate Research Center with the VA Tech Conservation Management Institute.
+Todd’s office is located in the Virginia Tech Corporate Research Center.

 Becky joined the AMJV in 2013.
 She received a B.A. in Biology from Hollins College, and gained considerable avian field and research experience working for Point Reyes Bird Observatory, Manomet Center for Conservation Sciences, and various universities.
 She earned a M.S. from the University of Florida under Dr. Peter Frederick looking at the health, habitat use, and movement patterns of the federally Endangered Wood Stork.
 She then completed her Ph.D. at North Carolina State University under Dr. Ted Simons studying the effects of atmospheric pollution on high-elevation birds and snails in the Southern Appalachians.
 She has been Chair of the Partners in Flight International Science Committee since 2016.